nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     List of options:

     * `true` - Remove contacts who have finished/haven't started the course as of the current date of your system.
     * `false` - (default).
-Include all contacts with matching terms in the filtered list regardless of course dates.
+Include all contacts with matching course terms in the filtered list regardless of course dates.

 <div markdown="span" class="alert alert-secondary">:information_source: **Note:**
 `taken` compares the dates of the course with the current date of